-We have audited Williams Unified School District's (the "District") compliance with the types of compliance requirements described in the OMB Compliance Supplement that could have a direct and material effect on each of the District's major federal programs for the year ended June 30, 2018.
+We have audited Williams Unified School District's (the "District") compliance with the types of compliance requirements described in the August 2019 Edition of the OMB Compliance Supplement that could have a direct and material effect on each of the District's major federal programs for the year ended June 30, 2019.
 The District's major federal programs are identified in the summary of auditor's results section of the accompanying schedule of findings and questioned costs.